 Many experts are predicting 2020 to be the year of acquisitions and closures in the DTC space.
 So how should brands adapt and win in this age of increasing competition?

-A lot of famous DTC companies are born out of mission-driven initiatives — whether they’re focused on changing an industry like Glossier with skincare; on sustainable approach like 4Ocean or simply removing barriers to entry to products, like Ro for men’s health.
+Many famous DTC companies are born out of mission-driven initiatives — whether they’re focused on changing industry like Glossier with skincare; on sustainable approach like 4Ocean or simply removing barriers to entry to products, like Ro for men’s health.
 More companies are favoring a direct-to-consumer approach because there is more room for experimentation.

 With millennial and Gen-Z shoppers, there is more transparency in retail than ever before — and DTC brands are using multiple channels to communicate with customers.
 What’s more, some beauty brands went even farther by personalizing shopping experience – prompting customers to check previous order history, shipping details are pre-populated options and tailoring the way customers navigate through their website.

-Younger generations continuously place emphasis on both aesthetics and experiences that are unique.
+Younger generations continuously emphasize both aesthetics and experiences that are unique.
 As a result, many turn away from big brands and, instead, prioritize indie and boutique options that can offer them a more seamless connection.
 This desire is motivated by a move toward authenticity as Millenials and Gen Z internalize their purchases as part of their personal expression.

-As most of the companies are reaching out to consumers directly, powering their brand messaging, and ultimately the customer engagement, the channel explosion needs to be transformed, too.
+As most companies are reaching out to consumers directly, powering their brand messaging, and ultimately customer engagement, the channel explosion needs to be transformed.